Kokcr3ator/Leaves-Clinic-Classifier/README.md

 ## Augmentation

-To enhance generalization, RandAugment, a preprocessing layer, was applied.
+To enhance generalization, RandAugment, a preprocessing layer of KerasCV, coupled with some other geometric augmentation, were applied.
 Test Time Augmentation (TTA) with 11 geometric transformations was employed during model evaluation.

 ## Performance Assessment and Further Optimization

 The ROC curve analysis led to the identification of an optimal threshold, enhancing the model's ability to distinguish between healthy and unhealthy leaves.

-## References

 ## References